No one feels good about being in debt, yet most of us will encounter a serious financial problem at least once in our

 If you and your family are overwhelmed by debt, you may be stressed out or depressed.
 You may be experiencing harassment from creditors.
 You may be wondering whether bankruptcy could be used to improve your situation.

 If this describes you, please contact our firm today to discuss your options with an experienced Waco bankruptcy attorney.

 Let Our Waco Bankruptcy Law Attorneys Help Your Family

 At Simer & Tetens, in Waco, Texas, we are a small, locally based, family-operated firm that helps other families solve financial problems through personal bankruptcy and by other means.

-We welcome the opportunity to sit down with you, review your debt situation and answer your questions about:
+We welcome the opportunity to sit down with you, review your debt situation and answer your questions about the following:

 - Medical debt from an illness, injury or surgery